Online Grocery Shopping Proves Omnichannel is Now a Ubiquitous Demand

 Grocery retailers and manufacturers are meaningfully experimenting with business models and technologies to find their way online.
 However, the road to success has not been paved.
 Yet, grocery shopping will reach digital maturity and saturation faster than other industries before, such as publishing or banking.”

 Many companies began exploring how to bridge the divide between the digital and physical customer experience (or CX) back in the ‘90s.
 However, today’s companies have a major advantage over other services who attempted this during the dot-com bubble: mobile-enabled consumers.

 The ability to move seamlessly from one channel to the other was not possible two decades ago.
-The ubiquity of mobile devices now makes omni-channel interactions not only possible, but widely expected by consumers in every retail sector.
-Thus, cross-channel retail is a matter tied primarily to the customer experience.
+The ubiquity of mobile devices now makes omnichannel interactions not only possible, but widely expected by consumers in every retail sector.
+Thus, omnichannel retail is a matter tied primarily to the customer experience.

 As a recent survey of large businesses shows: